mdn/mdn/ADRs/003-use-emotion.md

 components that use Emotion.

 Emotion appears to be one of the top 3 libraries in terms of popularity and performance.
+Although Styled Components currently has more weekly downloads, Emotion is growing faster and is today's trending library.
 I'm picking it because of its flexiblity,
 however: it provides a number of different ways to do CSS-in-JS, so we can experiment and find the ones that work the best for our code.